Avi-nash-A/Avi-nash-A.github.io/README.md

 <br>

-- 👋 Hello!
-I'm a Data Engineer with over 5 years of experience in building efficient data pipelines and cloud migrations.
+👋 Hello!
+I'm a Data Analyst with over 5 years of experience turning raw data into actionable insights to drive business decisions.
-- Expertise in cloud platforms (Azure, AWS), leveraging Python, SQL, and machine learning libraries like Pandas, NumPy, and TensorFlow to drive insights.
+- Expertise in data visualization tools like Power BI, Tableau, and Excel, and proficient in SQL, Python, and R for data manipulation and analysis.
-- I have a proven track record of automating workflows and creating scalable solutions for business intelligence through Power BI and Tableau.
+- Skilled in building interactive dashboards, crafting detailed reports, and leveraging machine learning techniques to uncover trends and optimize performance.
-- Passionate about solving real-world problems using data.
-Let’s connect and explore data-driven solutions! 🏆
+- Passionate about storytelling through data and solving complex business problems with analytical thinking.
+Let’s connect and explore data-driven opportunities! 📊✨

 <br>